Berber tribes: Mythological genealogy

 Ibn Khaldun divides the Baranis into the Awraba, 'Adjisa, Azdadja, Masmuda-Ghomara.
 Kutama-Zawawa, Sanhaja and Hawwara.
 Although, the inclusion of the last three is controversial among medieval genealogists because they were considered to be of Himyarite descent (although that is likely a myth).
 The eponymous ancestor of the Baranis is said to be Burnus.
 The Butr are divided into the Lawata, the Nafusa, the Nafzawa, the Banu Fatin and the Miknasa.
 The eponymous ancestor of the Butr is said to be Madghis al-Abtar.

 According to Ibn Khaldun, the Butr and the Baranis and thus the Berbers as a whole descend from Mazigh, son of Canaan, son of Ham, son of Noah.
 Alternatively, some medieval genealogists attribute Jalut (Goliath) as the ancestor of the Berbers and say he migrated from Palestine to North Africa.

 Masmuda

-Prior to the Arab conquest of the Maghreb, the Masmuda largely inhabited the interior of Morocco.
-Some of the branches and sub-groups of the Masmuda are the Ghumara who inhabited the north of Morocco near the Rif, their neighbours the Barghawata from the Sebou River to Oum Er-Rbia River and to the south the Regraga and Haha.
+Prior to the Muslim conquest of the Maghreb, the Masmuda largely inhabited the interior of Morocco.
+Some of the branches and sub-groups of the Masmuda are Ghumaras who inhabited the north of Morocco near the Rif, their neighbours the Barghawata from the Sebou River to Oum Er-Rbia River and to the south the Regraga and Haha.
 Their descendants today are the Shilha.

 In the 12th century, the Masmuda of the mountains and the plains united together in support of the religious preacher Ibn Tumart who himself belonged to the Hargha, a tribe of the Masmuda.
 This union forged the Almohad Caliphate.
 Another dynasty of Masmuda origin was the Hafsids of Tunisia.